Muhanad-husn/sociorag/docs/phase7_implementation_summary.md

 # Phase 7 Implementation Summary

+> **Note**: This document describes the historical implementation of Phase 7 when streaming functionality was included.
+As of the latest version, streaming functionality has been removed and replaced with standard HTTP request/response architecture for improved reliability.
+See the current API documentation for up-to-date implementation details.

 ## Overview
 Phase 7 successfully implements a modern, fast, and offline-capable front-end for the SocioRAG project using Preact + Tailwind CSS.
 The implementation provides a complete user interface that consumes the Phase 6 API with real-time streaming capabilities and full internationalization support.